gadhvirushiraj/gadhvirushiraj.github.io/_pages/about.md

       <br><br>
       An AI/ML Developer & Researcher and a Design lover, my interests revolve around Reinforcement Learning, Machine Learning, Computer Vision, and Human-Computer Interaction.
 My work submissions are targeting A/A* venues such as CHI, AAAI, ICRA and other conferences and journals.
       <br><br>
       Apart from research, I'm also an enthusiastic advocate for open source and an active contributor to its vibrant community.
-I also work in the industry, as the CEO & Founder of Housify (TechSurf Solutions Pvt.
-Ltd.).
+I also work in the industry, as the CEO & Founder of Housify (TechSurf Solutions).
       <br><br>
       ⚡ <i> Eager to explore new ideas, build stuff and make an impact through innovation! </i>
     </div>